ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [ ] Find conference room and unlock safe with code 9083.
 - [ ] See if there is a place to enter RLCF.
 - [ ] Turn on bowler room for laboratory.
-- [ ] Find office for email about fuse box.
+- [x] Find office for email about fuse box.
+	- [ ] Need the following sequence for something. off, blue, green, white, re
 - [ ] Figure out [[Workshop]] puzzle.
 - [ ] Unlock Her Ladyship's Diary in Her Ladyship's Chamber in the West Wing.
 - [ ] Remove water from fountain to access stairs.